mantidproject/mantid/docs/source/release/v6.2.0/sans.rst

 ---

 - :ref:`SANSILLIntegration <algm-SANSILLIntegration>` has new resolution calculation option alternative to Mildner-Carpenter based on fitting horizontal size of direct beam.
 The fitting is handled in :ref:`SANSILLReduction <algm-SANSILLReduction>` while processing beam.
+- :ref:`LoadILLSANS <algm-LoadILLSANS>` is extended to support loading monochromatic kinetic files from the new D11.
+- :ref:`SANSILLReduction <algm-SANSILLReduction>` is extended to support processing of monochromatic kinetic runs.
+- A series of improvements have been introduced to :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>` such as the use of the new :ref:`Stitch <algm-Stitch>`, allowing for semi-automatic q binning, supporting attenuator 2 on D22, as well as improved naming and grouping for the output workspaces.
 - ISIS SANS GUI will automatically toggle between Can SAS and NXS Can SAS when switching between 1D and 2D reductions.
   If you have toggled any save options it will not update the selected methods until the interface is restarted to avoid interfering with the user's save selection.
 - :ref:`Q1DWeighted <algm-Q1DWeighted>` now supports kinetic data from SANS, with multiple samples instead of time bins.